arXiv/arxiv-docs/about/membership.md

 | 101-500 | $2,500 |
 | 501+ | $1,000 |

-The fees listed here are guaranteed until 2024.
+These fees are guaranteed until 2024.
 Institutions joining as part of a consortium receive a 10% discount, and country-level consortia receive a larger discount.

-### Two alternative options
+### Two alternative programs: Champion and Community Membership
-Some institutions want to support arXiv at a higher level, so for those we offer the Champion membership.
-Others face significant budget limitations or use arXiv only for reading (link to download stats).
-Community membership is our most inclusive option.

 #

 > 1. **Community**
-> Is your institution using arXiv primarily for [dowloading and reading papers](reports/2020_usage)?
+> Is your institution using arXiv primarily for [dowloading and reading papers](reports/2020_institution_downloads_by_year)?
 Or, is your institution significantly resource-limited?
 If yes, then community membership is the right choice.
 Join the arXiv community by choosing your contribution level at $1000 or less.
 > 1. **Champion**
 > Is your institution a champion of open access and a thought leader in scholarly communications?
 By contributing $10,000 or more, your institution makes a strong statement in favor of fair and sustainable academic publishing.
 >